-- 3. At a certain hospital, the weights of babies at birth are normally distributed with a mean of 7.5 pounds and a standard deviation of 1.1 pounds. - (a) What is the probability that a randomly selected newborn at this hospital weighs more than 8 pounds?
+- 3. At a certain hospital, the weights of babies at birth are normally distributed with a mean of 7.5 pounds and a X= weight (in pounds) of an infant at birth) standard deviation of 1.1 pounds. - (a) What is the probability that a randomly selected newborn at this hospital weighs more than 8 pounds?